 Such reckoning does not imply planning for nuclear warfighting.
 The belief that once nuclear weapons are employed a war is unlikely to be kept within mutually acceptable bounds reinforces pre-war deterrence and its political acceptability.
-Still, it would be politically irresponsible to incur the risk of strategic vulnerability and, should war erupt anyway, to desist from attempting to prevent it escalating into mutual annihilation.
+Still, it would be politically irresponsible to incur the risk of strategic vulnerability and, should war erupt anyway, to desist from at-

+SWP Berlin Standing on Our Own Feet?
+February 2021 tempting to prevent it escalating into mutual annihilation.
 Both considerations suggest that, while nuclear deterrence requires limited deployment options, such flexibility need not be extensive and should not foster a reckless belief that war could be waged with apocalyptic weapons.
-66